 A: Transportation to and from Leaders School is coordinated by your local YMCA.
 Drop-off/pick-up by parent/guardians is also acceptable.
 There is no need for money while at Leaders School however your teen may need a little for meals during travel to and from the program.
-Please consult with your teen’s Leaders Club Advisor.
+Please consult with your teen’s YMCA or Leaders Club Advisor.

-Q: Can my teen leave early?
+Q: Can my teen leave early or arrive late?

-A: No. Teens leaving early can drastically change the group dynamic which is a vital part of our program.
+A: Typically no. Teens leaving early can drastically change the group dynamic which is a vital part of our program.
 Exceptions are made for unforeseen or emergency circumstances, in which case please contact the School Director.
 If you know in advance your teen is unable to stay for the entire program we require that they remain home instead.